 Where do you live (city/state)?
 Do you want to stay there and work remotely or are you looking to relocate to the Louisville, KY area?

-Note: as stated above, US Citizenship or ability to work in the US without sponsorship is a hard requirement.
-We can not consider any applications from those seeking to work from outside the US.
+Note: as stated above, US Citizenship or ability to work in the US without sponsorship is a hard requirement as is residence in the Eastern, Central, or Mountain time zones.